JuliaLang/www.julialang.org/community/stewards.md

 ## Stewards of the Community Standards

 All members of the Julia community are expected to abide by the community standards and encourage others to do so.
-To ensure that some group has the obligation and authority to cope with conflicts, a group known as the “Julia Stewards” has been created.
+To ensure that some group has the obligation and authority to cope with conflicts, a Google Group known as the “Julia Stewards” has been created.
 The current membership of this group is:

 @@tight-list
 * Milan Bouchet-Valat